 COMMUNITY / OFFICE SPACES

-All projects must have an office on site of at least 200 square feet (inclusive of handicapped toilet facility) and a maintenance room of at least 150 square feet.
+Projects must have an office on site of at least 200 square feet (inclusive of handicapped toilet facility) and a maintenance room of at least 150 square feet.
 This includes subsequent phases of a multi-phase development.
+Single- family residential projects are exempt.

 If provided, the community building/space must contain both a handicapped toilet facility and a kitchen area that includes a refrigerator and sink.